Esophageal cancer care for Tennessee man

 Get detailed information on what to expect before and after your procedure.
 Learn how to prepare and what to expect with recovery from your care team.

-Talk to your primary care doctor for a referral to see an electrophysiologist.
+Talk to your primary care doctor or a specialist about a referral to see an electrophysiologist.
+Have questions or need a second opinion?
+You can also contact us directly at 615-329-5144.

 Decisions about your heart care are important.
 Getting a second opinion not only provides more information about your condition, but it can help you feel more confident in the doctor and the care plan you choose.
 If you’re looking for a second opinion, specialists at Ascension Saint Thomas Heart are here to listen and recommend options that are right for you.
 Consider getting a second opinion if: